Title of Chat: Fire Safety for your Firewall

 Level of Students: High School or Middle School

-The internet is made up of multiple interconnected devices which create a fabric of networks that allow us to communicate, provide entertainment, and allow us to have access to information.
+Description of Chat: The internet is made up of multiple interconnected devices which create a fabric of networks that allow us to communicate, provide entertainment, and allow us to have access to information.
 All of these networks need to be protected and the first line of cyber defense is a firewall.
-In this CyberChat with Mr. Frederick Hall, a USAF Network Engineer, we will discuss the important role a firewall has in protecting data, equipment, and devices that are connected to a network from viruses and hackers.
+In this CyberChat, we discussed the important role a firewall has in protecting data, equipment, and devices that are connected to a network from viruses and hackers.

-Big Ideas or Topic Areas: This #CyberChat will highlight the High School Cybersecurity Curriculum Guidelines' Big Ideas such as SYSTEM SECURITY, DATA SECURITY, and RISK.
+Big Ideas: This #CyberChat highlights the High School Cybersecurity Curriculum Guidelines' Big Ideas such as SYSTEM SECURITY, DATA SECURITY, and RISK.

 About the Presenter:

 Fred joined the US Army shortly after graduating from high school, and worked as an Information Systems Operator.
 He has worked at many levels in information technology (I.T.) starting at a helpdesk, system administrator, domain administrator, firewall engineer, exchange administrator, and domain/enterprise administrator.
 He has been stationed in the U.K., Mons, Belgium at NATO Supreme Headquarters Allied Powers Europe (S.H.A.P.E.), The US Army War College, Fort Sam Houston, and in South Korea.